1. Please view the above video as part of the Mandatory Running Start Enrollment Process.

 Communication from the College

 Communication from the High School Programs Office is primarily done via email.
-The email that a student submitted on the Running Start application is the email the High School Programs Office will use to communicate information to students.
-Students are responsible for any information that is emailed to them and for maintaining an up-to-date email address.
+The email that a student submitted on the Running Start application is the email the High School Programs Office will use to communicate information to the student.
+Each student is responsible for any information that is emailed to them and for maintaining an up-to-date email address.
 If the student's email changes, it can be updated through your MyEvCC Student Portal.
-Instructors, Student LIFE, the Registrar and various other departments on campus use the college issued student email to communicate.
+EvCC instructors, Student LIFE, the Registrar and various other departments on campus use the college issued student email to communicate.
 Students are also responsible for information in that email.